GO & RAYLIB ~ Get Setup

 A Video series to build a Animal Crossing style game

-Mostly I start with these 4 sites
+Mostly I start with these sites

-- github for awesome-go or awesome-go.com follow the game-development link
+- awesome-go.com follow the game-development link

 - raylib-go